EmilyLin8073/Shift-Organization/README.md

 ## Run the Application

-1. Run the following command
+1. Run the following commands

    * bundle install

    * npm install

    * rails db:migrate

 2. View the application at : http://localhost:3000